-For my yard in Southern California, the best planting time is February.
-But I think of potatoes as having two seasons here — one is August into early September for a late fall or early winter harvest, and the other is February to a late spring harvest.
+The best planting time is February.
+But I think of potatoes as having two seasons here — one is August into early September for a late fall or early winter harvest, and the other is February for a late spring harvest.

 While I’ve certainly gotten good crops out of planting in August, I’ve gotten consistently better crops from February, for a couple reasons.
 Growing from February takes advantage of the rainy season, so less watering is necessary.
 February planting also requires less attention to the plants generally.
 For example, my last August crop suffered from spider mites because I used drip irrigation and there was no rain to wash the foliage off and I failed to bring the hose out to give the plants a shower frequently (mites infest dry, dusty foliage).

 How to plant

 When planting, you only need to bury the seed potatoes so their eyes are covered.
 It’s not necessary to bury them any deeper.
 I used to bury them deeper, but it never improved yields and it only made me dig deeper to harvest the potatoes.
 I now usually plant the potatoes so there’s about two inches of dirt covering them.
 (One exception is for August planting, which I’ll explain below.)

 Until plants emerge, the soil around the seed potatoes only needs to be slightly moist.
 In other words, don’t keep it saturated.
 I’ve made that mistake in the past and rotted the seed potatoes.

 I usually heap up some dirt or mulch on them twice — once when the plants are around six inches tall, and then again when the plants are about a foot tall.
 If I see a tuber showing at the base of a plant at any time, I’ll cover it immediately.

-At the beginning of each of my drip lines I have a shut-off valve so I can quit watering the whole row of potatoes once the plants are full sized and starting to yellow.
+At the beginning of each of my drip lines I have a shut-off valve so I can quit watering the whole row of potatoes once the plants are full sized and the leaves are starting to yellow.
 (Sometimes, potato plants flower before their foliage begins to yellow.)
 That’s the indicator for harvest time: the potato plant foliage starts dying.